Open Educational Resources

 Open Educational Resources (OER) are teaching materials available at little or no cost that can be used for teaching, learning or research.
 Our student surveys have shown that students find them just as effective as traditional textbooks, if not more so.

-TCC labels course sections that use free and low-cost materials:
+TCC labels course sections in the class schedule that use free and low-cost materials:

 - Free.
 This means no textbook to purchase, unless you choose to print out some of the freely available materials.